jamesmathison/blog/_posts/2017-05-17-strength-in-the-bank.md

 Our brains have a kind of connective tissue as well – known as [neuroglia](https://en.wikipedia.org/wiki/Neuroglia) – cells that support our neurons.
 Although obviously different to muscular tissues, neuroglia play a huge part in mental strength, and they're also slower to adapt.

 Your neurons keep themselves busy making real-time connections as we navigate the world.
-Meanwhile, the neuroglia work on strengthening the most important memories and abilities.
-They need consistent, firm encouragement to invest their resources in any one skill.
+Meanwhile, the neuroglia work on strengthening the most important memories and abilities. **They need consistent, firm encouragement to invest their resources in any one skill**.

 That's why mental skill, like physical strength, takes patience to develop into mastery.